-INTRODUCTION TO BOTANY 100

-An introductory survey to the plant kingdom.
+- 100 INTRODUCTION TO BOTANY 4 credits An introductory survey to the plant kingdom.
 Investigation of local flora and landscape species is stressed.
 Laboratory.
-Not available for credit toward a degree in biology.

-101 INTRODUCTION TO ZOOLOGY 4 credits

-An evolutionary survey of the animals.
+Not available for credit toward a degree in biology. - 101 INTRODUCTION TO ZOOLOGY 4 credits An evolutionary survey of the animals.
 Investigation of local fauna is stressed.
 Laboratory.
-Not available for credit toward a degree in biology.

-NATURAL SCIENCE: BIOLOGY 103
+Not available for credit toward a degree in biology. - 103 NATURAL SCIENCE: BIOLOGY 4 credits

 Designed for non-science majors.
-Laboratory and class instruction illustrate concepts of living organisms with emphasis on mankind's position in, and influence on, the environment.

-INTRODUCTION TO ECOLOGY LABORATORY 104

-Corequisite: 3100:105.
-Short field trips and laboratory studies illustrating natural and man-modified characteristics of selected ecosystems.

-105 INTRODUCTION TO ECOLOGY

-Basic principles governing structure and function of natural ecosystems.
+Laboratory and class instruction illustrate concepts of living organisms with emphasis on mankind's position in, and influence on, the environment. - 104 INTRODUCTION TO ECOLOGY LABORATORY 1 credit Corequisite: 3100:105.
+Short field trips and laboratory studies illustrating natural and man-modified characteristics of selected ecosystems. - 105 INTRODUCTION TO ECOLOGY 2 credits Basic principles governing structure and function of natural ecosystems.
 Various options for managing natural resources, human populations, biotic communities, and industrial technologies at global level emphasized.
-Not available for credit toward a degree in biology.

-INTRODUCTION TO BIOLOGICAL AGING 108
+Not available for credit toward a degree in biology. - 108 INTRODUCTION TO BIOLOGICAL AGING 3 credits Prerequisite: 3100:103.

-Prerequisite: 3100:103.
 Survey of normal anatomical and physical changes in aging and associate diseases.
-For students in Gerontological programs at Wayne College.
-Not available for credit toward a degree in biology.

-PRINCIPLES OF BIOLOGY I
+For students in gerontological programs at Wayne College.
+Not available for credit toward a degree in biology. - 111 PRINCIPLES OF BIOLOGY I 4 credits

-Molecular, cellular basis of life; energy transformations, metabolism; cell re-production, genetics, development, immunology, evolution, and origin and diversity of life (through plants).
-Laboratory.

-PRINCIPLES OF BIOLOGY II 112
+Molecular, cellular basis of life; energy transformations, metabolism; cell reproduction, genetics, development, immunology, evolution, and origin and diversity of life (through plants).
+Laboratory. - 112 PRINCIPLES OF BIOLOGY II 4 credits Prerequisite: 3100:111.

-Prerequisite: 3100:111.
 Animal diversity; nutrients, gas exchange, transport, homeostasis, control in plants and animals; behavior; ecology.
 (3100:111, 112 are an integrated course for biology majors).
 Laboratory.

-PRINCIPLES OF MICROBIOLOGY 130
+- 130 PRINCIPLES OF MICROBIOLOGY 3 credits

 Basic principles and terminology of microbiology; cultivation and control of microorganisms; relationships of microorganisms to man and his environment; medical microbiology.
-Laboratory.

-200 HUMAN ANATOMY AND PHYSIOLOGY I 3 credits

-Prerequisite: 3150:110, 111, 112, 113, or 3150:151, 152, 153; corequisite: 3100:201.
+Laboratory. - Prerequisite: 3150:110, 111, 112, 113, or 3150:151, 152, 153; corequisite: 3100:201.
 Study of structure and function of the human body.
-Molecular, cellular function, histology, integumentary systems, skeletal system, muscular system, nervous system, and the sense organs.

-201 HUMAN ANATOMY AND PHYSIOLOGY LABORATORY I Corequisite: 200.
+Molecular, cellular function, histology, integumentary systems, skeletal system, muscular system, nervous system, and the sense organs. - 201 HUMAN ANATOMY AND PHYSIOLOGY LAB I 1 credit Corequisite: 200.
 Laboratory to accompany lecture.
-Devised to allow hands on experience using models, dissections of various animals, virtual dissection, and physiological exercises.

-HUMAN ANATOMY AND PHYSIOLOGY II3 credits Prerequisite: 3100:200, 201; corequisite: 3100:203.
+Devised to allow hands-on experience using models, dissections of various animals, virtual dissection, and physiological exercises. - Prerequisite: 3100:200, 201; corequisite: 3100:203.
 Study of structure and function of the human body.
-Endrocine system, cardiovascular system, lymphatics, respiratory system, urinary system, digestive system, and repro-202 ductive systems.

-203 HUMAN ANATOMY AND PHYSIOLOGY LABORATORY II 1 credit Prerequisite: 3100:200, 201; corequisite: 3100:202.
+Endrocine system, cardiovascular system, lymphatics, respiratory system, urinary system, digestive system, and reproductive systems. - 203 HUMAN ANATOMY AND PHYSIOLOGY LABI 1 credit Prerequisite: 3100:200, 201; corequisite: 3100:202.
 Laboratory to accompany lecture.
-Devised to allow hands on experience using models, dissections of various animals, virtual dissection, and physiological exercises.

-211 GENERAL GENETICS

-Prerequisite: 3100:112.
-Principles of heredity, principles of genetics.

-GENERAL GENETICS LABORATORY

-Prerequisite or corequisite: 3100:211.
+Devised to allow hands-on experience using models, dissections of various animals, virtual dissection, and physiological exercises. - 211 GENERAL GENETICS 3 credits Prerequisite: 3100:112.
+Principles of heredity, principles of genetics. - 212 GENERAL GENETICS LABORATORY 1 credit Prerequisite or corequisite: 3100:211.
 Laboratory experiments in genetics.
-Emphasis on scientific method; techniques in molecular biology.

-217 GENERAL ECOLOGY 3 credits

-Prerequisite: 3100:112.
-Study of interrelationships between organisms and
+Emphasis on scientific method and techniques in molecular biology. - 217 GENERAL ECOLOGY 3 credits Prerequisite: 3100:112.
+Study of interrelationships between organisms and environment.